-The Company's Properties are and are likely to continue to be concentrated predominantly in the industrial and retail commercial real estate sectors.
+The Company's Properties are and are likely to continue to be concentrated predominantly in the industrial and retail commercial real estate sectors, which represent 85.6% and 14.4%, respectively, of the Properties' aggregate rentable square footage (83.5% and 16.5%, respectively, if the Pending Acquisition is not completed).
 Such concentration may expose the Company to the risk of downturns in these sectors to a greater extent than if its portfolio also included other property types.